Gouache-app/use-gouache/README.md

 When you're using Gouache in production, like said earlier, you should use the defaultStyles object.
 That said, it did not mean that you cannot use the Gouache platform to test things out.
 To override the default styles, you can add the following search params to your app URL `?gouache-api-key=MY_GOUACHE_API_KEY`. (replacing `MY_GOUACHE_API_KEY` with your project's API key).
 This will only change the styles in your browser and not on any other user.

 ex: https://example.com?gouache-api-key=MY_GOUACHE_API_KEY

-### Connect with `styled-components` theme provider:

-...

-if you already have a theme, you can add it like this:

 ## Documentation